MattMS/my-thoughts/on/status/README.md

 # Status

-This page describes my classification of the completeness of pages on this site.
+This describes my classification of the completeness of pages on this site.

 ## Started